 Our school is committed to safeguarding children and promoting children's welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
 Everyone has a responsibility to act without delay to protect children by reporting anything that might suggest a child is being abused or neglected.
 We would expect you to also report to the headteacher or Designated Safeguarding Lead any behaviours of any adults working in the school that may concern you.
 By signing our visitors book you are agreeing to follow the school's safeguarding advice to visitors and where appropriate the code of conduct for staff and volunteers.

-The names and photographs of the Designated Safeguarding Lead and those who deputise for them are displayed in reception and the staffroom.
+The names and photographs of the Designated Safeguarding Lead and those who deputise for them are displayed in reception and the staffroom and names are posted on the school website.

 8. Roles and responsibilities